Frequently asked questions

 Will you train AI / ML on my data?

 No. Your tenant's data is isolated under per-tenant HMAC + encryption keys.
-We don't run global models across tenants, don't share data with third-party ML vendors, and don't train our own bot-detection model on identifiable customer traffic.
-The bot model is trained on synthetic + public-traffic corpora.
+We don't run global models across tenants and don't share data with third-party ML vendors.
+Bot detection is heuristic-based classification combined with Cloudflare's bot-management signals — not a model trained on customer traffic.

 Billing